Yin and Perimenopause

 Tian Wang Bu Xin Dan (Heavenly Emperor’s Heart‑Nourishing Elixir): Nourishes Heart and Kidney Yin to calm the spirit—ideal for insomnia, irritability, anxiety, constipation, emotional imbalances and hormone changes seen in perimenopause.

-As Yin is supported, you’ll likely notice fewer hot flashes, calmer sleep, and less dryness, because acupuncture encourages blood and body fluid production, clears excess heat, and soothes the nervous system.
+As Yin is supported, you’ll likely notice fewer hot flashes, calmer sleep, and less dryness.
+Acupuncture encourages blood and body fluid production, clears excess heat, and soothes the nervous system.

-Regular acupuncture sessions act like a primer to redirect your hormonal focus from fertility toward inner balance—helping you move into this new chapter with greater ease, emotional stability, and a sense of renewed well-being.
+Regular acupuncture sessions act like a primer to redirect your hormonal focus from fertility toward inner balance—helping you move into this new chapter with ease.

 Goal = Replenish & Protect Yin